cyipt/stars/README.md

   - Bramingham Road east of Leagrave station;

   - connections from Luton station southwards to Farley Hill.

+There is already cycle infrastructure in some sections of these routes, for example on a portion of Old Bedford Road, but they may benefit from more continuous provision connecting from residential areas directly to Luton and/or Leagrave station entrances and other key destinations such as the town centre.

 <div class="figure">